All Glory, Laud and Honour: History

 Theodulf became the Bishop of Orléans under Charlemagne.
-When Charlemagne died and Louis the Pious became the emperor of the Holy Roman Empire, Theodulf was removed from the bishopric and placed under house arrest at a monastery in Angers during the power struggle following Louis' ascension, mostly due to his opposition to icons and Louis' suspicion that Theodulf supported an Italian rival to the throne.
-During his arrest, Theodulf wrote "Gloria, laus et honor" for Palm Sunday.
-Although likely apocryphal, a 16th-century story asserted that Louis heard Theodulf sing "Gloria, laus et honor" one Palm Sunday, and was so inspired that he released Theodulf and ordered that the hymn be sung thereafter on every Palm Sunday.
+When Charlemagne died and Louis the Pious became Emperor of the Holy Roman Empire, Theodulf was removed from his see and placed under house arrest at a monastery in Angers during the power struggle following Louis' accession, mostly due to his opposition to icons and Louis' suspicion that Theodulf supported an Italian rival to the throne.
+While detained, Theodulf wrote "Gloria, laus et honor" for Palm Sunday.
+Although likely apocryphal, a 16th-century story asserted that Louis heard Theodulf sing "Gloria, laus et honor" one Palm Sunday, and was so inspired he released Theodulf and ordered the hymn be sung every Palm Sunday thereafter.

 A translation into Middle English was effected by William Herebert: "Wele, herying and worshipe be to Christ that dere ous boughte,/ To wham gradden 'Osanna' children clene of thoughte."

-In 1851, John Mason Neale translated the hymn from Latin into English to be published in his Medieval Hymns and Sequences.
-Neale revised his translation in 1854 and revised it further in 1861 when it was published in the first edition of Hymns Ancient and Modern.
+In 1851, John Mason Neale translated the hymn from Latin into English for publishing in his Medieval Hymns and Sequences.
+Neale revised his translation in 1854 and again in 1861, when it was published in the first edition of Hymns Ancient and Modern.

-The hymn was originally made of thirty-nine verses however only the first twelve lines were sung since a ninth-century published manuscript attributed to St. Gall until Neale's translation.
-The original Latin words are used by Roman Catholics alongside the English translation.
+The hymn was originally made of thirty-nine couplets, however only the first twelve lines were sung in regular liturgical use, as seen in a ninth-century manuscript attributed to St. Gall, until Neale's translation.
+The original Latin text is still used by Roman Catholics alongside Neale’s English translation.